 So what about those good reasons for celebrating half birthdays?
 For starters, consider kids.
 As they grow, six months can mean huge milestones.
 It can be a special time to celebrate with them as they grow up, because they grow up all too fast!

 Half birthday celebrations can also be great for those people whose regular birthday might be overshadowed by a nearby holiday, such as Christmas.
-Likewise, kids whose birthdays fall in the summer might enjoy celebrating their half birthday, so that they can share their joy with their friends at school.
+Likewise, kids whose birthdays fall in the summer might enjoy celebrating their half birthdays, so that they can share their joy with their friends at school.